navapbc/labs-decision-support-tool/docs/app/api_spec.md

 # API Specification: Assistive Chatbot Integration
-This API enables the integration of an Assistive Chatbot into the ImagineLA product.
+This API enables the integration of an Assistive Chatbot with other products.

 ## Endpoint: `POST /chatbot`